carlosplanchart/carlosplanchart/README.md

 - 🔭 I graduated from the <b>Frontend Angular Bootcamp</b> at the IT Academy of BCN Activa - Oct 2022.
 Check out my [Final Project Here](https://github.com/cplan85/Sprint9-Events-App)!

-- 🛠 Currently a member of the Full-Stack Development Team working on [Zurich's](https://www.zurich.es/) flagship underwriting Application
+- 🛠 Currently a member of [Zurich's](https://www.zurich.es/) Full-Stack Development Team working on their flagship underwriting application

 - 🌱 I’m currently learning AI Agents and MCP Servers with Github Co-pilot, Github Actions, and Docker and Kubernetes